 This property and its high levels of linoleic and oleic acid make shea butter safe for all skin types.
 With this ingredient, your skin can feel supple for hours on end.

 Of course, this day moisturizer also has effective occlusives, namely capric triglyceride and dimethicone.

-Capric triglyceride is a natural ingredient working as an antioxidant and preservative.
-It can keep your skin youthful while also making sure it lasts long enough on the shelf.
+Capric triglyceride is a natural ingredient that can keep your skin looking youthful while also making sure that the moisturizer lasts long enough on the shelf.
 It can even work as a dispersing agent.
 With such, it maintains the proper distribution of ingredients over time.
-So, each application of the moisturizer leaves each part of the skin equally moisturized and revitalized.
+So, each application of the moisturizer leaves each part of the skin feeling equally moisturized and revitalized.